7 Best Online Surgical Technologist Training Programs

 For example, videos typically have links to transcripts you can read or have read aloud to you on your computer or mobile device.

-The use of web-based learning modules also lets you pause and think about concepts, or take breaks as you need to, at your learning speed.
+The use of web-based learning modules also lets you pause and think about concepts, or take breaks as you need to, at your own learning speed.

 Jumpstart a Career in Surgical Technology

-If you want to get a headstart on a career in surgical technology, go for an online program–or at least a hybrid program.
+If you want to get a head start on a career in surgical technology, go for an online program–or at least a hybrid program.

 Be ready to get into the operating room and right to work, though, because that is the fast-paced nature of these online and hybrid programs.